thyseus/yii2-message/README.md

 - Encryption is not (yet?) supported.
 - Uses Font Awesome (http://fontawesome.io/) for some icons
 - Every message sent inside the messaging system can be forwarded to the recipient be e-mail automatically.
+- Since 0.4.0 you can save drafts and use signatures

 ## Prerequisites: